sankalp1999/semantweet-search/README.md

 You can do semantic search post **pre-filtering by time, likes, retweets, media only or link only** tweets too.

-Pre-filtering by sql operations helps not only filter but also reduce the vector searchspace thus speeding up the search.
+Pre-filtering by sql operations helps not only filter but also reduce the vector search space thus speeding up the search.

 You can additionally use/edit `projector.py` and [tensorflow projector ](https://projector.tensorflow.org/)to get a visualization of your tweets using t-sne algorithm as shown [here](https://x.com/dejavucoder/status/1771510768053186910?s=20)

+**UPDATE** (24/3/2024)
+Add support for CLIP based image searching on tweets_media folder.
+You can checkout the code in `app_image_search.py`.
+LancedDb makes it easy to handle the embedding stuff.

+WIP: adding bge-small-en-v1.5 support

 **Technologies Used:**
 - Twitter archive for data